 You can fry the beignets in a deep fryer or a large saucepan or wok filled with oil to a depth of about 3 inches.
-Heat the oil to 350° F. It is important that the oil is hot enough, or the beignets will soak up too much oil.
-Drop the batter in the oil by large spoonfuls, about 4 at the time.
-Cook them until both sides are golden brown, turning them once.
-Remove them with a slotted spoon and drain them on paper towels.
+Heat the oil to 350° F. It is very important that the oil is hot enough, or the beignets will soak up too much oil.
+You can use a cooking thermometer to check the temperature.

 Mix the sugar and cinnamon and set aside.

 To make the batter for the apple beignets, follow the same directions as for the plain or raisin beignets.
 You can also use batter left over from making either plain or raisin beignets.
 Thin the batter with water, until it reaches the consistency of a thick pancake batter.

 After draining on paper towels, dip the apple beignets in the cinnamon sugar mixture.
 Don't put powdered sugar on the these.

 When you make a large amount of beignets, make sure to refresh the oil now and then.
 When the oil gets older, the beignets will become oilier and less fluffy.